qiukeren/c-libraries-handbook/net/http/libcurl.md

 * CURLOPT_TIMEOUT,CURLOPT_CONNECTIONTIMEOUT
 * CURLOPT_FOLLOWLOCATION

+Important flags:
 CURLOPT_TIMEOUT is to set maximum time the request is allowed to take and CURLOPT_CONNECTIONTIMEOUT is to set timeout for the connect phase.
+CURLOPT_WRITEFUNCTION is a callback for writing data.
+CURLOPT_WRITEDATA is a data pointer to pass to the write callback.By default, this is a FILE * to stdout.

 #### curl_easy_perform()